elzalouy/Escrow/README.md

 into an escrow account and the Work Package is activated.
 Once the product or service is delivered, and the buyer accepts, money is automatically transferred to the supplier.
 ### Responsibility
 I was responsible for maintaining, refactoring, and Developing the last version of the application to be suitable for the business needs.
-I take the design from another developer and kept going in developing until the company decided to work on another application.
+I take the design from another developer and kept going in developing until the company decided to hold it.
 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install EscrowBchain.